 Brown sugar - for a hint of sweetness.

-Chilli – this is for extra heat, and how much you use is entirely up to you.
-I find that two birds eye red chillies is enough for my taste.
-I like to remove the seeds, because that is where most of the heat comes from.
-If you don’t have fresh chillies to hand you can substitute with dried chilli flakes.
+Chilli - this is for extra heat, and how much you use is entirely up to you.
+I find that two birds eye red chillies are enough for my taste.
+I like to remove the seeds because that is where most of the heat comes from.
+If you don't have fresh chillies to hand you can substitute with dried chilli flakes.
+And if you don't want the extra heat you can leave them out altogether.

 Chicken stock cube - dissolved in boiling water.
 If you have real chicken stock in the refrigerator you could use that instead.